towfiqcodes/journalApplication-/README.md

 1. Minor or incremental Garbage Collection (GC): This occurs when unreachable objects in the Young Generation heap memory are removed.
 2. Major or Full Garbage Collection (GC): This happens when objects that survived minor garbage collection are removed from the Old Generation heap memory.
 It occurs less frequently than minor garbage collection.

+JPA/Hibernate Advanced

+ORM-> Object Relational Mapping
+Object-Relational Mapping (ORM) is the process of converting Java objects to database tables.
+In other words, this allows us to interact with a relational database without any SQL.

+JPA-> Java Persistence API
+The Java Persistence API (JPA) is a specification that defines how to persist data in Java applications.
+The primary focus of JPA is the ORM layer.

+Hibernate

+ Configuration, Session , SessionFactory  Transaction ;

+Details of the session,
+configuration,
+sessionFactory->  heavy weight object , loose lot of resources , if forget to close it , it auto close , Transaction-> only use for save, update data into DB;